claudioverardo/roboeye/docs/DOCS.md

         inverse_kin_simple
     </summary>

 Solve the problem of inverse kinematics for a given position and orientation of the end effector.
 Differently to the function inverse_kin(...) it calculates the 1st and the 5th joints positions via geometric considerations.
-Then, it solves a semplified version of the inverse kinematics problem on the remaining 3 joints (2-3-4).
+Then, it solves a simplified version of the inverse kinematics problem on the remaining 3 joints (2-3-4).

     [qloc, fval, info] = inverse_kin_simple(transl, eulr, startingpos_in, braccio_params)

 Input arguments:
 + **transl**: translation vector of the end effector
 + **eulr**: euler angles of the rotation of the end effector
-+ **startingpos_in**: initial guess of the solution for the solver
++ **startingpos_in**: 1xQNUM-1 array, initial guess for the solver
-+ **braccio_params**: 1xQNUM-1 array, real distances between robot joints
++ **braccio_params**: 1xQNUM-1 array, real parameters of the Braccio robot, cf. direct_kin(...)

 Output arguments:
-+ **qloc**: 1xQNUM-1 array, solution found
++ **qloc**: 1xQNUM-1 array, solution found (model convention)
 + **fval**: final residual of the solver
 + **info**: final flag of the solver
 </details>